mhanberg/temple/README.md

 Unlike normal partials, Temple components have the concept of "slots", which are similar [Vue](https://v3.vuejs.org/guide/component-slots.html#named-slots).
 You can also refer to HEEx and Surface for examples of templates that have the "slot" concept.

+Temple components are compatible with HEEx and Surface components and can be shared.

 Please see the [guides](https://hexdocs.pm/temple/components.html) for more details.

 ```elixir